Obama lunches with budget hawk Ryan, deal still far off

 Even as Obama and Republicans circle each other to gauge the willingness to make concessions on taxes and entitlement programs, some lawmakers involved in the talks stuck with long-held party positions.

-Following the dinner, Republican Senator John Hoeven of North Dakota told Reuters the conversation centred around "how do we get to a big agreement in terms of the debt and deficit."
+Following the dinner, Republican Senator John Hoeven of North Dakota told Reuters the conversation centered around "how do we get to a big agreement in terms of the debt and deficit."

 But later in the evening, Hoeven's office floated a statement from the freshman senator that held to an anti-tax stance.
 "When our economy grows and more people are working, we broaden our tax base and our revenues increase, without raising taxes.
 A rising tide lifts all boats," Hoeven said.